 AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
+Level of Difficulty: 2 Medium Topic: BCG business portfolio analysis 204.
+While hybrid vehicles are very fuel efficient, they are also expensive to purchase.
+Still, hybrid

-- 197. While hybrid vehicles are very fuel-efficient, they are also expensive to purchase.
-Still, hybrid vehicles sales have a compound annual growth rate of 88.6 percent in recent years.
-Several years ago, the Honda Motor Co. unveiled the hybrid version of the Honda Civic.
-Sales of the Civic eventually surpassed those of the Toyota Prius, making it the top-selling hybrid car in the United States.
-For years, Honda has experienced tremendous success with its Accords; these Honda cars are the top-selling automobiles in the United States.
-Where would the Honda Civic (hybrid version) and the Honda Accord fall in the BCG business portfolio analysis matrix? - A. The hybrid Civic is a star; the Accord is a cash cow. - B. The hybrid Civic is a cash cow; the Accord is a star. - C. Due to the overwhelming success of Honda cars, both the Accord and the hybrid Civic are cash cows. - D. The hybrid Civic is a dog; the Accord is a cash cow. - E. The hybrid Civic is a dog; the Accord is a star.
+- (p.
+33) vehicles sales have a compound annual growth rate of 88.6% in recent years.
+Several years ago, the Honda Motor Company unveiled the hybrid version of the Honda Civic.
+Sales of the Civic eventually surpassed those of the Toyota Prius, making it the number one hybrid car in the U.S. For years, Honda has experienced tremendous success with their Accords; these Honda cars are the top-selling automobiles in the U.S. Where would the Honda Civic (hybrid version) and the Honda Accord fall in the BCG business portfolio analysis matrix? - A. The hybrid Civic is a star; the Accord is a cash cow. - B. The hybrid Civic is a cash cow; the Accord is a star. - C. Due to the overwhelming success of Honda cars, both the Accord and the hybrid Civic are cash cows. - D. The hybrid Civic is a dog; the Accord is a cash cow. - E. The hybrid Civic is a dog; the Accord is a star.

 The BCG growth-share matrix is based upon market growth rate and market share.
 The hybrid car market is a high growth market.
 The Honda Civic hybrid has high market share of this market.
 The vehicle will require large injections of cash from other products in the Honda line to maintain or increase market share.
 As a result, the Honda Civic hybrid is a star.
-The Honda Accord is well-established in a slower-growth market and controls a significant percentage of market share.
+The Honda Accord is well established in a slower-growth market and controls a significant percentage of market share.
 Thus, the Accord is a cash cow for Honda and the revenues generated from these cars will be used to finance the marketing of the hybrid Civic, the star.
 See Figure 2-4.

-- 198. In the BCG growth-share matrix, SBUs found in the high growth rate-high relative market share quadrant would be called
+205. In Figure 2-4 shown above, SBUs found in quadrant A would be called . (p.
+33)

-- A. cash cows.
+- A. cash cows

-- B. question marks.
+- B. question marks

-- C. dogs.
+- C. dogs

-- D. hedgehogs.
+- D. hedgehogs

-- E. stars.
+- E. stars